-2015 has been busy all round with many changes.
+2015 has been a busy year with many changes for the Examinations Committee.
 Garry Shuttleworth was appointed as Senior Examiner for the Refraction Certificate and took over from Nicholas Hawksworth in July 2015.
 Robert Taylor was appointed to succeed Peter Tiffin as Chair of Examinations from May 2016.

-- 739 candidates, and 934 sittings at 13 exams - 486 medical students sat the Duke Elder Undergraduate Prize examination across 34 medical schools in March 2015 - Final candidate passed the Fellowship Assessment - Second Refraction Certificate examination in Kuching, Malaysia with 38% increase in candidate numbers and first sitting of Part 2 FRCOphth oral to be held in Singapore in March 2016. - Online examination applications introduced through the College website
+- 739 candidates, and 934 sittings at 13 examinations in 2015 - 486 medical students sat the Duke Elder Undergraduate Prize examination across 34 medical schools in March 2015 - The final candidate passed the Fellowship Assessment - The second Refraction Certificate examination took place in Kuching, Malaysia with 38% increase in candidate numbers on the previous year - Memorandum of Understanding signed with the National University of Singapore to run the Part 2 FRCOphth Oral and date agreed for the first sitting in March 2016 - The introduction of online examination bookings through the College website